Skip to Content

 LCHS Article 1 Attorney David D. Diamond is a State Bar Certified Criminal Law Specialist.
-His decades of experience are exactly what you need to overcome your criminal charges
+His decades of experience are exactly what you need to overcome your criminal charges.

 Attorney plans to sue LCHS